rcjj98/tp/docs/UserGuide.md

 4. Csv file **must** have .csv as a file extension.
 5. Csv file name cannot contain any non-alphanumeric characters.
-6. If any error is found while executing the command, **none** of the data from the addressbook will be exported into the specified csv file.
+6. If any error is found while executing the command, **none** of the data from the HRConnect will be exported into the specified csv file.

 Format: `export FILEPATH`